Health

 Tendinitis of the wrist and hand are common and include a variety of diagnoses, such as de Quervain's tenosynovitis, Dupuytren's contracture and trigger finger.

 Wrist tendon pain may be felt over the thumb side of the wrist and can travel across the forearm.
-The pain may appear either gradually or suddenly and is usually worse when the hand and thumb are in use.
-This pain is particularly felt when forcefully grasping objects or twisting the wrist.
+The pain may appear either gradually or suddenly, and it’s usually worse when the hand and thumb are in use.
+This pain is especially noticeable when forcefully grasping objects or twisting the wrist.
 In addition, swelling and fluid-filled cysts can be found on the thumb side of the wrist, and a catching or snapping sensation may be felt when moving the thumb.

 Similarly, tendinitis of the hand and palm develops gradually, first presenting as a swollen or inflamed tendon in the hand.
 Problems with tendons in the hand are seen most often in people who work in assembly lines and meat processing, as well as those who regularly knit, type or play the piano.